templeblock/scorch/README.md

 * Be easily embeddable
 * Be easily bindable from high-level languages through FFI
 * Be biased towards speed over convenience
-* Allow building all main architectures
+* Allow building all major architectures

 ## Current